-Congratulations and welcome to the TCU Counseling program!
+Congratulations and welcome to the TCU Clinical Mental Health Counseling program!

-The Master of Counseling Program Student Handbook is designed to inform students about various aspects of the program from start to finish.
+The Clinical Mental Health Counseling Program Student Handbook is designed to inform students about various aspects of the program from start to finish.
 As such, we provide information about the program, required classes throughout the program with required pre-requisites, practicum/internship/field experience, and requirements for degree candidacy.

-The M.Ed.
-Counseling program is continually working to make improvements to maintain a program that is the most educationally beneficial to our students; therefore, changes to the Student Handbook are ongoing and any updates will be distributed to students via e-mail from the Counseling Program faculty.
+The program faculty are continually working to make improvements to maintain a program that is the most educationally beneficial to our students; therefore, changes to the Student Handbook are ongoing and any updates will be distributed to students via e-mail from the Program faculty.
 Any changes will be implemented upon notification.
 Our goal is to create a program that offers meaningful educational experiences to help create ethical and competent counselors.

-If you have any questions after reviewing the Student Handbook, feel free to contact counseling core faculty or Lori Kimball at likelihoode. for more information.
-We work to create an environment where students feel supported and are willing to assist students through their educational journey and personal and professional growth.
+If you have any questions after reviewing the Student Handbook, feel free to contact counseling core faculty or Lori Kimball at <a href="likeling-l